-Exclusive: Goldman's European derivatives revenue soars
+EXCLUSIVE: Goldman's European derivatives revenue soars

 Goldman does not break out its European results individually in quarterly reports.
 Instead, it reports revenue for Europe, Middle East and Asia, which delivered $2.87 billion of revenue and $1.09 billion in pre-tax earnings for the first quarter of 2011.

-Analysts have been lifting their estimates for Goldman in recent weeks thanks largely to improved market conditions.

-Analysts expect Goldman to earn $3.25 per share for the first quarter, on average, according to Thomson Reuters I/B/E/S, up from an estimate of $2.89 per share 30 days ago.
-The figure compares with adjusted earnings of $4.38 a year ago, excluding a one-time cost of redeeming preferred stock.

-(Reporting By Lauren Tara LaCapra; Editing by Alwyn Scott, Steve Orlofsky, Gary Hill)
+(Reporting By Lauren Tara LaCapra; Editing by Alwyn Scott and Steve Orlofsky)